SBOBet

-SBOBET.com is an online bookmaker.
+SBOBet (stylised as SBOBET, an initialism for Sports Bookie Online) is an online bookmaker.
 The website has operations in Asia licensed by the Philippines and operations in Europe licensed by the Isle of Man to operate as an international sports bookmaker.
 The company offers online gambling on all major sports, online games, racing (parimutuel betting), financial betting and poker in multiple languages.

-In February 2009, the Isle of Man-based operations of SBOBET became the first operator licensed in Isle of Man to be granted approval to launch a live dealer casino from the island.
+In February 2009, the Isle of Man-based operations of SBOBet became the first operator licensed in Isle of Man to be granted approval to launch a live dealer casino from the island.

-In October 2014, SBOBET launched in the financial betting sector in partnership with TRADOLOGIC.
+In October 2014, SBOBet launched in the financial betting sector in partnership with Tradologic.
 The financial binary products were launched under both Isle of Man OGRA licence and Philippines CEZA-First Cagayan licence.